 - Privacy and Parental settings should be switched on – Ensure privacy and parental settings are turned on, both on your devices and from your service providers to protect your family from phishing scams.
-Read our guide to parental controls and settings.

 - Keep up to date about Phishing Techniques – New phishing scams are being created all the time.
 Without staying on top of these new phishing techniques, you or your child could unintentionally fall prey to one.

 - Tell your child not to give out personal information: We suggest that when creating a password, you advise your child not to give out personal information, so a person cannot guess or access their information.
 There is more information about creating passwords below.